Jackiexiao/MTTS/README.md

 ```

 ### 2. Generate Label by wav and alignment file
-see source code for more information
+see source code for more information, but pay attention to the sfs file, the
+format is `endtime phone_type` not `start_time, phone_type`(which is different
+from speech ocean's data)

 [mandarin_frontend.py](https://github.com/Jackiexiao/MTTS/blob/master/src/mandarin_frontend.py)

 ### 3. Forced-alignment